 Each web browser (Chrome, Firefox, Opera, Internet Explorer, Edge, etc) comes with its own internet browsing history.
 This can often be accessed by launching the program and pressing CTRL + H to bring up the browsing data of your device.

-Unfortunately, if you or another user were browsing in a private browsing mode such as Chrome’s Incognito mode or Edge’s InPrivate mode you will not be able to see the internet browsing activity from that time period using this method.
-Fortunately, there are computer monitoring tools that can track website history even when private browsing mode is used.
+Unfortunately, if you or another user were browsing in a private browsing mode such as Chrome’s Incognito mode or Edge’s InPrivate mode you will not be able to see internet browsing activity from that time period using this method.

 BrowseReporter can track these computer activities: